noironetworks/opflex-demo-deployment/k8s-aws-eks/README.md

 # AWS EKS Cluster with ACI CNI
 **A one step approach to setup AWS EKS cluster with ACI CNI**

-1. Prerequisites
+1. Prerequisites (You will be prompted for AWS keys and region during bringup)
-    1. Make sure you have a valid AWS account
+    1. A valid AWS account
     2. aws_access_key_id
     3. aws_secret_access_key
     4. region (E.g. us-east-2)